-Recommendations for future development in the planning area are organized by four sub-areas shown in Figure ES-1.
-The recommendations are illustrated in Figure ES-3.
+Future development in the planning area is organized by four sub-areas shown in Figure ES-1.
+The recommendations are illustrated in Figure ES-2.
 These recommendations include:

-- Sub-Area 1 (also identified in the Plan as Opportunity Site A) is currently owned and operated by Pendleton Woolen Mills.
+- Subarea 1 (also identified in the Plan as Opportunity Site A) is currently owned and operated by Pendleton Woolen Mills.
 It is located directly adjacent to the future Light Rail Transit (LRT) station and is planned for a mix of retail and commercial uses, with upper story housing also potentially allowed.
-It is envisioned that the existing structure on the site could be renovated to accommodate a variety of retail and commercial uses that would cater to light rail users and surrounding businesses and neighborhood residents.
-Additional enhancements to the site would improve connections to the station, other portions of the planning area and surrounding neighborhoods. - Sub-Area 2 is planned for a mix of employment and residential uses, including live/work and possibly other types of residences.
-It should be noted that this area is also in close proximity to Johnson Creek and portions of the land may be within the city's Natural Resource Overlay zone intended to protect water quality resources. - Sub-Area 3 would include a broad mix of employment uses, with generally higher employment densities than existing uses.
+It is envisioned that the existing structure on the site could be renovated to accommodate a variety of retail and commercial uses that would cater to light rail users and surrounding businesses and neighborhood residents. - Subarea 2 is planned for a mix of employment and residential uses, including live/work and possibly other types of residences.
+It should be noted that this area is also in close proximity to Johnson Creek and portions of the land may be within the city's Natural Resource Overlay zone intended to protect water quality resources. - Subarea 3 includes a broad mix of employment uses, with generally higher employment densities than existing uses resulting in an Employment Transit Oriented Development (ETOD) district.
 Uses could include light manufacturing, research and development, commercial uses, and a limited amount of retail and office use to support other employment uses, as well as area workers and nearby residents.
-Residential uses also would be allowed in this area as conditional uses.
-They are not envisioned as a dominant use.
+Certain types of residential use also would be allowed in this area.
+They are not envisioned as a dominant use. - Subarea 4 generally continues to be used primarily for industrial, manufacturing or other employment uses.
+Over time, employment uses in this area could transition to other industrial or manufacturing uses with higher employment densities.
+In addition, smaller scale commercial or office uses also would be allowed.